A survey on knowledge-enhanced multimodal learning: Knowledge in Visual Question Answering (K-VQA)

 Towards this direction, early approaches focus on handling open ended questions regarding contents of a scene with the assistance of provided external knowledge.
 Attributes extracted from images using a fine-tuned VGG-16 \cite{vggnet} model act as SPARQL queries to knowledge bases such as DBPedia \cite{dbpedia}, and contribute to caption generation.
 Retrieved knowledge embedded via Doc2Vec \cite{doc2vec}, together with attributes and LSTM-based caption representations are fed in another LSTM model which generates the final answer. \cite{vqa1} An improvement of this version followed in \cite{multi1}, extending the framework to two more datasets, namely DAQURA-ALL \cite{daquar} and its reduced version DAQUAR-REDUCED.

-Even from early works in knowledge-enhanced VQA, explainability is addressed as an important topic to define how a model actually learns from visual content and external knowledge towards concluding to an answer.
-Therefore, Wang et al developed a knowledge-enhanced VQA framework that provides the reasoning path from which the answer is inferred.
+Even from early works in knowledge-enhanced VQA, explainability is recognized as an important aspect in understanding how a model learns from visual content and external knowledge to reach a conclusion.
+Therefore, Wang et al \cite{vqa2} developed a knowledge-enhanced VQA framework that provides the reasoning path from which the answer is inferred.
 Objects are detected using Fast-RCNN \cite{fast_rcnn} object detectors trained on ImageNet \cite{imagenet} and MS-COCO \cite{coco}, scene classes are extracted from a VGG-16 \cite{vggnet} pre-trained on MIT-Places \cite{mit_places}, and scene attributes are captured via a VGG-16 pre-trained on ImageNet and fine-tuned on MS-COCO.
 All those visual concepts form RDF triples and are linked with corresponding DBPedia \cite{dbpedia} entities.
 Questions are parsed so that key-phrases are extracted and mapped to the knowledge base entities.
-The same work introduced the KB-VQA dataset. \cite{vqa2}
+The same work introduced the KB-VQA dataset.

+Consequent works further proceed towards avoiding SPARQL queries on the knowledge graph, but rather fully utilize embedding representations for fact selection and reasoning to provide an answer.